cn-ge/nodejs-opc/ReadMe.md

 nodejs-opc
 =====

-simple project using node.js
+Simple project using node.js.
-nodejs is monothread
+Nodejs is monothread.

 [![Build Status](https://github.com/cn-ge/nodejs-opc)](https://github.com/cn-ge/nodejs-opc)

 installation
 -----

-Import all necessary libraries in your nodejs installation folder Use the command 'node server.js' to start the first server Then, go and see the result on http://localhost:9000
+Import all necessary libraries in your nodejs installation folder.
+Use the command 'node server.js' to start the first server.
+Then, go and see the result on http://localhost:9000.

 methods